CJIS Vendor Management Program - Vendor Instructions

 - Alternatively, the forms can be emailed to firstname.lastname@example.org.

-Once the CBI's Identification Unit approves the vendor and issues an account number, they will notify the vendor by email of the new account number, along with instructions on submitting the fingerprint cards.
-The account number must be included on all fingerprint submissions or the fingerprint cards may be returned.
+Once the CBI's Identification Unit approves the vendor and issues an account number, they will notify the vendor by email of the new account number, along with instructions on submitting the fingerprints.
+The correct account number assigned to your company must be used, or the fingerprint submission may be rejected.

 Employee Management and Security Awareness

 The CJIS Security Policy states in section 5.2 that "basic security awareness training shall be required within six months of initial assignment, and biennially thereafter, for all personnel who have access to CJI".
 Peak Performance Solutions provides an easy way for vendors to keep track of personnel Security Awareness certifications through CJIS Online.
-Upon approval for the program, the Vendor Services Coordinator will be issued a CJIS Online account with administrator access, if one does not already exist.
-Thereafter, the Vendor Services Coordinator can log in to CJIS Online to add personnel, assign required training, and manage certifications.
+Upon approval for the program, the Vendor Administrator will be issued a CJIS Online account with administrator access, if one does not already exist.
+Thereafter, the Vendor Administrator can log in to CJIS Online to add personnel, assign required training, and manage certifications.

-If participating employees no longer work for the vendor, the Vendor Services Coordinator must notify the CBI's CJIS Vendor Management Group immediately (CJIS Security Policy 5.12.2).
+If participating employees no longer work for the vendor, the Vendor Administrator must notify the CBI's CJIS Vendor Management Group immediately (CJIS Security Policy 5.12.2).